indxxcapital/eod/README.md

 c) TODO marked items.
 d) Convert class framework to c style codes.
 e) Timezone to EST - at the time of live.
-f) Email id and SMTP config - at the time of live.
+f) Email id, SMTP config - at the time of live.
 g) Deprecations
 h) PHP and RAM settings
 i) Weight calculations
 j) FTP setups and code
 k) Use cases mentioned by Sunny
+l) Make queries date dependent instead of topmost results